Deep Emotional Attachment Exists Between People Of China And Pakistan: Masood Khan - UrduPoint

 Deep Emotional Attachment Exists Between People Of China And Pakistan: Masood Khan

-Sardar Masood Khan, President of Azad Jammu and Kashmir, has said that Pakistan and China enjoys a unique relationship based on mutual trust, equality, cooperation and collective aspiration for development
+President of Azad Jammu and Kashmir Masood Khan has said that Pakistan and China enjoyed a unique relationship based on mutual trust, equality, cooperation and collective aspiration for development

-Islamabad (UrduPoint / Pakistan Point News - 26th Jun, 2019) Sardar Masood Khan, President of Azad Jammu and Kashmir, has said that Pakistan and China enjoys a unique relationship based on mutual trust, equality, cooperation and collective aspiration for development.
+The meeting was also attended by ISSI Chairman board of Governors Ambassador Khalid Mahmood, DG ISSI Ambassador Aizaz Chaudhry, Wang Xie, Political Attach Embassy of China and other senior officials of ISSI.

-The meeting was also attended by ISSI Chairman Board of Governors Ambassador Khalid Mahmood, DG ISSI Ambassador Aizaz Chaudhry, Mr. Wang Xie, Political Attaché Embassy of China and other senior officials of ISSI.
+He said that both China and Pakistan believed in promoting global cooperation instead of confrontation.
+He said that a very evident example of this was the Belt and Road Initiative (BRI) and its flagship project the China-Pakistan Economic Corridor (CPEC).

-He said that both China and Pakistan believe in promoting global cooperation instead of confrontation.
-He said that a very evident example of this is the Belt and Road Initiative (BRI) and its flagship project – the China-Pakistan Economic Corridor (CPEC).
+The BRI, he said, was a transcontinental mega-project spanning almost 80 countries.
+He said that this $ 1 trillion transformative project which easily dwarfs the Marshall Plan would not only benefit China but bring economic prosperity to all participating countries.

-The BRI, he said, is a transcontinental mega-project spanning almost 80 countries.
-He said that this $ 1 trillion transformative project – which easily dwarfs the Marshall Plan – will not only benefit China but will bring economic prosperity to all participating countries.
+CPEC was a game-changer for Pakistan and a catalyst for economic growth, he said.
+The President added that the perceived risks related to CPEC including security-related apprehensions, national consensus and continuity of the projects had all been addressed.

-CPEC is a game-changer for Pakistan and a catalyst for economic growth, he said.
-The President added that the perceived risks related to CPEC including security-related apprehensions, national consensus and continuity of the projects have all been addressed.
+Despite the change of governments in Pakistan, the zeal for cooperation and completion of the CPEC projects has seen no change.

 DG ISSI Ambassador Aizaz Chaudhry in his opening remarks while explaining Pakistan's perspective said that Pakistan and China's relationship is based on shared principles.
 He said that both Pakistan and China believe in globalism and reject the unilateralist approach when it comes to its international outlook and foreign and international economic policy.